• School Nomination

 Nominees must submit an essay (English max.
 400 words; or Chinese max.
 600 characters) or a video presentation in English, Cantonese or Putonghua (3 minutes max.) describing their passion for language and their achievements in this category in the past year.
 They should also reflect on how they have used their skills and accomplishments to contribute to wider society.
 This should consider:

-• How their linguistic expertise has helped them to achieve personal growth, and also drive positive change in their school or community in the past year
+• How your linguistic expertise has helped you to achieve personal growth, and also drive positive change in your school or community in the past year

 • Specific language-related goals for the past year and any setbacks or difficulties encountered along the way

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from your experiences and how they can be applied to enact wider social impact and create a better tomorrow for all

 • Awards and other forms of recognition